 - Note: Rising freshmen planning to attend a public or charter high school can apply starting in April of their 8th grade year to secure funding for summer activities.

 The online application is accessible via smartphone, tablet or computer.
-If you don’t have access to these devices, you can make an appointment to complete your application at the Ellis Trust office at 123 S Broad Street 8th floor (on the corner of Broad and Walnut.)
+If you don’t have access to these devices, you can make an appointment to complete your application at the Ellis Trust office at 123 S Broad Street 8th floor (on the corner of Broad and Sansom.)
 Contact us to schedule an appointment.

 Teachers, Counselors & Community-Based Organizations

 If you are a teacher, a high school guidance counselor or work with an organization that serves young women, we need your help.
 Your daily work with Philadelphia-area girls puts you in a unique position to reach students who may be eligible for an Ellis Trust grant.
 If you know of any young women who meet our eligibility requirements, please encourage them to apply.
 Our aim is to provide as many girls as possible with the resources and opportunities that will prepare them for success in their college and career endeavors.